awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 1. On the **Select launch type compatibility** page, choose the launch type for your tasks and then **Next step**\.
 **Note**
 This step only applies to regions that currently support Amazon ECS using AWS Fargate\.
-For more information, see [AWS Fargate on Amazon ECS](AWS_Fargate.md)\.
+For more information, see [Amazon ECS on AWS Fargate](AWS_Fargate.md)\.

 1. For **Task Definition Name**, type a name for your task definition\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.